Hollow Knight: Silksong: Synopsis

-Alternatively, if Hornet has fulfilled most wishes throughout her travels, she may work with the Caretaker—the keeper of a shrine-turned sanctuary in the Citadel—to craft a Soul Snare, a trap capable of deposing Grand Mother Silk.
+Alternatively, if Hornet has fulfilled most wishes and completed various other key objectives, she may work with the Caretaker, the keeper of a shrine-turned sanctuary in the Citadel, to craft a Soul Snare, a trap capable of destroying Grand Mother Silk; this is the only way to access the third and final Act of the game.
 After the Caretaker sets the trap, Hornet restrains Grand Mother Silk during the battle and activates it, only to discover it is a portal connected to the Void.
 The Void ensnares and drags Grand Mother Silk through the portal.
 The deity attempts to drag Hornet through with her, but Lace saves Hornet out of spite for her mother, and is dragged into the Void instead.

 After waking up, Hornet finds Pharloom to have been brought to an apocalyptic state.
 Grand Mother Silk and Lace were brought to the bottom of the Abyss, the deepest part of Pharloom, and are trapped in a cocoon beneath a sea of Void.
-Due to Grand Mother Silk's resistance, Void-corrupted threads have sprouted from the ground, infusing Haunted enemies with Void.
+Due to Grand Mother Silk's resistance, Void travels along the threads previously created by the haunting, infusing Haunted enemies with Void.
 Hornet deduces that the strain of these threads will soon cause Pharloom to collapse.
 She confers with the Caretaker, who is revealed to be part of a group of spellcasting bugs known as Snail Shamans, and theorises that Grand Mother Silk is resisting the Void to save Lace.
 To reach her, Hornet works with the Shamans to retrieve a Void-warding flower called the Everbloom from her memories by seizing the hearts of fallen rulers.

 Using the Everbloom, Hornet dives through the sea of Void to reach the cocoon and defeats the Void-corrupted Lace, purifying her.
 The severely weakened Grand Mother Silk grants Hornet the last of her power so she can escape with Lace, but they fail to reach the surface as the Everbloom disintegrates.
-The protagonist from the first game appears and rescues Hornet and Lace, carrying them from the Void.
+The protagonist from the first game, the Knight, appears and rescues Hornet and Lace, carrying them from the Void.
 With Grand Mother Silk dead, the blackened threads fall away, freeing Pharloom from the Haunting and the Void being spread by it.